matteocontrini/blog/content/posts/2024-12-24-snowflake-ef-core.md

 - The application **instance** that generated the ID.
 - A **sequence** to allow for multiple IDs in the same millisecond.

-An example of a Snowflake ID generated on 24 December 2024:
+An example of a Snowflake ID generated on 24 December 2024 (generator 937 and sequence 2):

 ```
 129996446076932098